albertjlguo/sfcNordic/README.md

 4. For the libraries above, they should be downloaded automatically via conda through 'environment.yml' excluding for gnuplot:
 	1. Download the GZ file and unzip somewhere on your drive (for instance on the Desktop) from [gnuplot](https://sourceforge.net/projects/gnuplot/files/gnuplot/5.2.5/) or [this link](https://www.dropbox.com/s/qqr0yarrag3e9ia/gnuplot.zip?dl=0);
-	2. Add the directory to gnuplot/bin in your [user path](https://support.microsoft.com/en-gb/help/931715/you-cannot-modify-user-environment-variables-in-the-system-properties).
-For instance, C:\Users\el17jg\Desktop\gnuplot\bin.
+	2. Add the directory of gnuplot/bin in your [user path](https://support.microsoft.com/en-gb/help/931715/you-cannot-modify-user-environment-variables-in-the-system-properties).

 ### Data: Nominal Power from [dyn_A.dat](https://github.com/realgjl/sfcNordic/blob/master/examples/dyn_A.dat) (SYNC_MACH)
 | Generator | Nominal Power (MW)| Nominal Power (MW) (g4/8)|